ansn05/QATask/README.md

 What things you need to do to run test without Visual Studio environment:

 ```
-*Copy and unpack bin.zip  into C:\CT\bin .
+* Save from repo and unpack bin.zip file into C:\CT\bin .
-*Copy and unpack TestPlatform.zip into C:\CT\TestPlatform .
+* Save from repo and unpack TestPlatform.zip into C:\CT\TestPlatform .
-*Copy and upack Runner.zip into C:\CT .
+* Save from repo and upack Runner.zip into C:\CT .
-*Run TestRunner.bat file.
+* Run TestRunner.bat file.
-*Results File saved in c:\CT\TestResults\[CTResult].trx.html (Each run of the test will overwritten test result .html file)
+* Results File saved in c:\CT\TestResults\[CTResult].trx.html (Each run of the test will overwritten test result .html file)
 ```